EHollingerFllStk/EHollingerFllStk/README.md

 - ⛰️  I look forward to using both my strong skills in communication with my ability to problem solve to delve into my new learning adventure.

-- 🥁 When I’m not coding, you’ll find my playing music as I play a lot of different instruments (poorly 😆).
+- 🥁 When I’m not coding, you’ll find my playing music as I play a lot of different instruments (some better than others! 😆).

-- 🌱 I am currently working on a project incorporating HTML< CSS, JavaScript, jQuery linking it to an API to emulate the bird songs I hear in my small patch of the world, more specifically, my backyard!
+- 🌱 I am currently working on a project incorporating HTML, CSS, JavaScript, jQuery linking it to an API to emulate the bird songs I hear in my small patch of the world, more specifically, my backyard!

 ### Skills